 Are federal student loans fixed or variable?

-All federal student loans are fixed rate with interest rates that are set annually by Congress.
+All federal student loans are fixed rate with interest rates that are set by Congress.
 This means that no matter what type of federal loan you qualify for, your interest rate will not change over the life of the loan.

 Can I switch from a variable rate student loan to a fixed rate?

-If you have federal student loans, there are two possible ways to switch from a variable rate student loan to a fixed-rate loan: through student loan refinancing with a private lender, in which you replace your old loans with a new loan with new terms, or consolidating your loans through the federal government.
+If you have federal student loans, there are two possible ways to switch from a variable rate student loan to a fixed-rate loan: through student loan refinancing with a private lender, in which case you replace your old loans with a new loan with new terms, or by consolidating your loans through the federal government.
 However, be aware that refinancing federal student loans makes them ineligible for federal benefits like income-driven repayment and federal deferment.

 If you have private student loans, it’s possible to switch from a variable to fixed rate through refinancing.